If I haven't received my bill what should I do?

 Is a utilities deposit required?
 How much is it and how long until it is refunded?

-A deposit is required of all residential and commercial customers when signing up for utilities.
-The purpose of the utilities deposit is to ensure that all utility bills, including the final bill are paid on time.
-The amount of the deposit for residential customers is usually $100, which is approximately the amount of one month’s utility bill.
-The deposit amount for commercial customers is also approximately one month’s bill.
-The deposit amount may be larger if the customer has had a bankruptcy.
+A deposit is required of residential and commercial customers with an account in collections status or bankruptcy.
+The amount of the deposit for residential customers is usually $200 and approximately the amount of 2 month's utility bills.
 The deposit will be refunded to residential customers after 12 consecutive months of on time payments (36 months for commercial customers) or when the customer disconnects service, whichever happens first.
-The deposit can be waived if the residential customer can provide a letter from the previous electricity provider stating the customer has paid all bills on time over the last 12 months (36 months for commercial customers).